thomas-keller/thomas-keller.github.io/_posts/2016-3-30-ggplot-cowplot-photography-habits.md

 ![image](http://thomas-keller.github.io/images/tek_photodat.png)
 So before digging into each panel I should explain what lens I have for the camera a bit.
 The Pentax K-5, like most of the digital cameras that aren't stupidly expensive have a 1.5 crop factor that basically automatically zooms into whatever lens you are using even more. so a 35mm lens actually shoot like a ~50-52mm lens.
 Because of this crop factor, none of my lens are actually very wide in the end.

 The most interesting thing about panel A is the huge peak at 150mm.
 This corresponds to the 100mm lens I have, which is actually a macrophotography lens.
 Macro lens let you take photos of things up to a 1:1 scale as below.
-Well, also I do use the max telephoto range a fair bit as well to spy on peep on birds on such.
+Well, also I use the max telephoto range a fair bit to peep on birds and such.

 <img src="https://thomas-keller.github.io/images/lichen.jpg" width="800">